Techgrounds-Cloud-9/cloud-9-Atalla90/04_Python_1/Exercise 4 - Loops.md

 [Loop: A sequence of code instructions that's meant to be conditionally repeated once, several times or infinitely.
 In Python there are two types of loops; "For loops" and "While loops".

-For loop: Repeats the sequence of instructions for certain number of times determined with a certain range.
+For loop: Repeats the sequence of instructions for a certain number of times determined with a certain range.

 While loop: Repeats the sequence of instructions while a certain condition is present.]